MeghaGajbhiye/PSFT-Workshop/README.md

 1. User already has a tenancy with Administrator user access.

-2. My Oracle Support credentials
+2. My Oracle Support credentials.
+Please make sure that you can successfully login to https://support.oracle.com.
+Note down this login credential in a notepad, you will use it later to configure Cloud Manager.

 3. User brings their own workstation/laptop to access OCI console, PSFT Cloud Manager and provisioned instances.

 4. User has access to a workstation/laptop with the following installed:

 	a.
-Git Bash for Windows - https://git-scm.com/download/win
+If you have a windows machine, please download Git Bash for Windows from here: https://git-scm.com/download/win

 	b.
-Download Windows Remote Desktop Connection.
+User must have admin privileges on their laptop to update the **etc/hosts** file to be able to add URL/IP address for PSFT Cloud Manager.
+Please let the team know if you can't get this access.

+	**NOTE: If you don't have admin privileges in your local machine, please make sure to follow Lab Windows VM Compute Lab during Lab 300 before starting Part 6.
+You can use the windows compute to follow this Workshop.
+Please also make sure to install Git Bash in Windows Compute.**

+	You will also need to install **Remote Desktop Connection** in your local machine.

 	c.
 A web browser to connect to OCI web console and Cloud Manager PIA – Firefox or Chrome recommended.

-	d.
-User must have admin privileges on their laptop to update the etc/hosts file to be able to add URL/IP address for PSFT Cloud Manager.
-Please let the team know if you can't get this access.

-	NOTE: If you don't have admin privileges in your local machine, please make sure to follow Lab Windows VM Compute Lab after Lab 300 during the workshop.
-You can use the windows compute to follow this Workshop.
-Please make sure to install Git Bash and Windows Remote Desktop Connection in Windows Compute.